Hombow/Wall-Fall/Characters/'The Untouched' Veil (Guto).md

 * Child of Rakshasa (Uvash)?
   * Stolen Child of Tabaxi Royals
   * Transported away from the clan by someone else at 21
-    * was going to tell others about the nature of Uvash
+    * was going to tell others about the nature of Uvash before being telported?
   * spent a few years traveling until they found out about Team F
 * **Scared of BEES**
 * 3 Questions: